JayadevYL/Technical-paper1/README.md

 3. Hybird FireWall
 ### 1.Packet Filtering FireWall
 *A packet filtering firewall is a network security feature that controls the flow of incoming and outgoing network data.*
+### 2.Proxy FireWall
+*A proxy firewall is a network security system that protects network resources by filtering messages at the application layer.*